Hours, Admission & Directions

 Formerly a royal palace, the Louvre has embraced the history of France for eight centuries.
 Intended as a universal museum since its inception in 1793, its collections—among the finest in the world—span several thousands of years and a territory that extends from America to the confines of Asia.
 Divided among eight departments, these collections feature works admired throughout the globe, including the Mona Lisa, the Winged Victory of Samothrace, and the Venus de Milo.
 The Louvre is currently the world’s most visited museum.

-Due to the size of its collections and the renovations of certain galleries, the museum cannot maintain all of its rooms open at all times.
+Due to the size of its collections and the renovations of certain galleries, the museum cannot keep all of its rooms open at all times.

 On this page you will find the “Schedule of Room Closures” indicating the days of the week and times of day rooms are open or closed, as well as the list of exceptional closures, due in large part to renovation work.

 Near Eastern Antiquities

 © 2011 Musée du Louvre / Raphaël Chipault

 7500 BC–AD 700, Sully wing, Level 0: Rooms 306 to 316 (Palace of Darius) are closed on Mondays.

 5000 BC–AD 700, Richelieu wing, Level 0: Rooms 227 to 230 (The Cour Khorsabad) are closed on Wednesdays.

 © Musée du Louvre dist.
 RMN - Grand Palais / Raphaël Chipault